Small engine: Characteristics

 The engines are small in both physical dimensions and power output, relative to larger automobile engines.
 Power outputs are typically less than 15 hp.
 The smallest of all are used in handheld garden machinery, such as string trimmers and chainsaws, which have a displacement as small as 24 cc.
 Production cost is often a key consideration for small engines, resulting in relatively simple designs (compared with automotive engines, for example).

 The most common configuration is a single-cylinder engines that is air-cooled.
-The combustion cycle can be either two-stroke (which results in a lighter engine for a given power output) or four-stroke (which produce lower levels of exhaust gas emissions).
+The combustion cycle can be either two-stroke (which results in a lighter engine for a given power output with a sealed crankcase that can work at any orientation) or four-stroke (which produce lower levels of exhaust gas emissions).
 The fuel is usually either petrol or diesel.

+In terms of application, two-stroke engines are more often used in handheld equipment such as chainsaws, string trimmers, and leaf blowers.
+Four-stroke engines are more often used as equipment starts to get larger such as generators, lawn mowers, concrete mixers, pressure washers, snow blowers, and garden tractors.

 In 1973, a small Wankel (rotary) engine manufactured by NSU was used in a lawn mower.

 Design

 Electrical system

 When a manual starter system is used (such as a recoil starter with a pull-cord), only a basic electrical system is required, since the system's only purpose is to power the spark plug.
-Older engines used a magneto to achieve this, while newer engines often use a capacitor discharge ignition (CDI) system with an ignition coil.
+Older engines used a magneto (often embedded in the flywheel) to achieve this, while newer engines often use a capacitor discharge ignition (CDI) system with an ignition coil.
 These systems do not require a battery or charging system.

 Before the invention of the recoil starter, a notched pulley was attached to the engine's flywheel; the operator would manually wind a rope around the pulley then jerk the rope to rotate the engine so that it would start.
 Following the introduction of the sprag clutch in the 1960s, the "impulse" or "wind-up" starter was popular for a brief period.
 These used a heavy spring which the operator placed under tension using a rotating crank handle.
 However, these systems were potentially dangerous as it was possible to leave the starter wound up and ready to start the engine unintentionally, even long after the crank was wound up.

 Electric starting, which has become more common over time, requires a more complex electrical system.
 These engines also require a starter motor, a battery to power it and an alternator to keep a battery charged.

 Fuel system

 Petrol engines often use simple fuel systems consisting of a float-type carburetor with a fuel tank located above it (so that the fuel is delivered by gravity, avoiding the need for a fuel pump).
-Sometimes, the fuel tank is located below the carburetor and fuel is delivered using engine vacuum or crankcase pressure pulsations.
+Sometimes, the fuel tank is located below the carburetor and fuel is delivered using engine vacuum or crankcase pressure pulsations to flex a diaphragm inside of the carburetor to draw up fuel from the tank.